-Loaner Keys & Temp Access Cards – Students may be issued a loaner key or temporary access card from the front desks of the PHC, MHC, and Lassonde.
+Loaner Keys & Temp Access Cards – Students may be issued a loaner key or temporary access card from the front desks of the PHC, MHC, KV and Lassonde.
 Loaner keys and temporary access cards are given out for a maximum of 7 days and are due back by 9 am on the seventh day or else a lock change will be submitted or the card access will be turned off.
 Both loaner keys and temporary cards are $10 unless returned within 30 minutes.
-A lock change for a lost key is $60 per lock and will be charged to your student account.
-If you lose a key to Officer’s Circle, you will be charged $125 and every resident of the house will be issued a new key.
+A lock change for a lost key is $125 per lock and will be charged to your student account.

 Parking & Driving: All residents who wish to park an automobile on campus are required to buy a University parking permit at the current rate.
 As of fall 2014, permits will be issued virtually and can be purchased online at www.commuterservices.utah.edu.